-Everything sent from you, whether a request to see a web page, your credit card purchase information, or request to watch a video stream, is then decrypted by the VPN server shield and transmitted to the recipient of your online transaction.
+Everything sent from you, whether a request to see a web page, your credit card purchase information or a request to watch a video stream, is then decrypted by the VPN server shield and transmitted to the recipient of your online transaction.

 Even if the VPN app you are using has a bullet-proof encryption algorithm, this is the point at which you must trust the VPN service.

-The website, cloud app, email recipient, or other outside source users contact will get the request.
-Then, the same military grade encryption happens at the VPN server to send a signal safely back for review.
-This happens on Android or iOS smartphone, Mac and Windows PCs or any other VPN protected device users browse, stream, or download with.
+The website, cloud app, email recipient, or other outside source users’ contact will get the request.
+Then, the same military-grade encryption happens at the VPN server to send a signal safely back for review.
+This happens on Android or iOS smartphones, Mac and Windows PCs, or any other VPN protected device users browse, stream, or download with.

 This shield feature is why most seeking a secure connection get a trusted premium plan.